orisai/.github/docs/contributing.md

 implement the solution and, if we agree on it, [supporting that effort](https://orisai/sponsor) will greatly lower the wait time.

+### Issues

+Do you have a problem, want a new feature or something else?
+Just open issue in related repository.

 ### Pull requests

 Any pull request must pass our CI checks.
 For most packages it means passing PHPStan, PHP_CodeSniffer and coverage